Crittercam: Attaching Crittercam

 Methods for attaching the device vary with different species.
 In order to place it onto dolphins, whales and leatherback turtles special suction cups are used.
-Adhesive patches are used for seal and hardshelled turtles.
+Adhesive patches are used for seal and hardshell turtles.
 Sharks are fixed with a fin clamp in order for the device to remain in place while the animals are swimming.
 Backpack-like harnesses are placed on penguins for attachment.
 Land animals like lions and bears are given Crittercam collars.
 Research and development are constantly being conducted in hopes of devising more advanced attachment methods.
 Marshall has stated that he was surprised to see how quickly animals adapted to having the device strapped to their backs.
 While initial statements, from Greg Marshall, claimed the camera did not negatively affect or disturb animal's natural behaviors in their natural habitats, he did admit that 40- to 50-pound penguins' dives are decreased by 20 percent in distance while wearing the harness.
 When employed on emperor penguins, the camera proves its usefulness by capturing their behavior below the ice of Antarctica's waters where no human would be able to dive and manually record because of the freezing temperatures.
 In order to ensure the safety of the animals, in case something was to go wrong with the camera, scientists are able to remove the device through a remote control.